THE UPACK PROGRAM PACKAGE

 ngr ngr {1}

-The number of independent molecules in the unit cell
+The number of independent groups of molecules in the unit cell

 expand [nx ny nz] {1 1 1}